muratk5n/thirdwave/en/tweets/2019/week12.md

 But, truth be told, social security was not designed for a time when many people lived beyond 65, that's why the system is defunct.
 It's best that it is be replaced with something like UBI where everyone gets a payment of some sort anyway.
-Politicking for this can be in different ways; Andrew Yang, the UBI candidate, smartly "does not touch that rail", folding socsec into his UBI plan, declaring "if you get socsec payments already, you will not get UBI".
-And while UBI funding is being worked out, I guess socsec would also be saved on the side, within the same legislation.

 Q: Why were unions were weak in United States?